umutcalikkasap/umutcalikkasap/README.md

 # 👋 Hello, I'm Umut!

 I'm a **3rd-year student in Artificial Intelligence and Data Engineering** at Istanbul Technical University.
 I'm passionate about AI, data science, and software development.
-Additionally, I enjoy physical activities like running and swimming.
+Additionally, I enjoy physical activities like running, sailing, photography and swimming.

 🔍 **Areas of Interest:**
 - Artificial Intelligence & Machine Learning